Description:

 Oriel’s gaze flitted away and caught sight of a small boat, moored next to the rocks on her left.
 Partially obscured by the craggy ridge that shaped the deserted cove, only the top of the sail was visible, billowing gently in the balmy breeze.
 She’d been too preoccupied by her brooding thoughts to notice its arrival.

 She felt an urge to push past this handsome stranger and run away to the safety of her hotel bedroom, but something about this man had held her there, transfixed.
 The intriguing power of his personality gripped her imagination.
-This stranger could have stepped straight out of Homer’s Odyssey
+This stranger could have stepped straight out of Homer’s Odyssey.

 A silky platinum lock slipped from the scarf Oriel had tied around her head in a band to keep her heavy, tumbling mane in place, and the breeze blew it across her face.
 He reached out a bronzed hand with tapering long fingers and lightly pushed the strand away, before caressing the length of her hair almost reverently.
 There was a sultry burn now in the gaze that wandered from her hair to her mouth, settling on Oriel’s wild doe eyes, which stared back at him.
 Her stomach curled with instinctive heat.